 How to Organize Your Home Business Workday

-Tips to Planning Your Work Schedule for Maximum Results
+Tips for Planning Your Work Schedule for Better Productivity

 Know Your Peak Work Times

 Many productivity books suggest that you don’t put email as your first to-do in the morning.
 Others recommend doing your hardest tasks first.
-But true productivity comes when you understand your peak work times and schedule your work accordingly.
-For some, settling into work-mode takes time, so starting with email is an easy way to start the day.
-For others, their energy drains after lunch, so it’s better to email in the afternoon, and to focus on more more important tasks in the morning while your energy is high.
+But true productivity comes when you understand your peak work times—times when you feel the most focus and energy—and schedule your work accordingly.

 Some home business owners have several energy peaks and lows during the day.
 For example, they might be energized to work early in the morning and again late at night.
 In that case, working during those times, and doing something else during the late morning and early afternoon is the ideal schedule.